DFE-Digital/technical-guidance/guides/default-technology-stack.md

 These recommendations are purely that, recommendations, rather than standards that you must meet.
 There are often reasons from deviating from these recommendations, but as a team you should be prepared to justify why you made these decisions, and to trace that back to a user need the drives the decision.

 ## Application Stacks

+The department supports two core tech stacks: Ruby and .NET.

 ### The Ruby Stack

 DfE Digital has a strong preference for a Ruby on Rails stack for development.
 We recommend using the latest stable version of Ruby on Rails (5.2 at time of writing) on the latest stable version of Ruby (2.5 at the time of writing).